Events DC: Convention center and hotel

 As part of the $520 million construction of the Marriott Marquis which opened in 2014, Events DC expected an increase in citywide conventions.
 DC hosted 22 conventions in 2011 but only 15 in 2015 and 2016.
 In October 2015, the DC auditor called on Events DC to increase profitability of the Convention Center after it fell below the average revenues and higher expenses per square foot of 13 other large convention centers studied.

-Events DC was responsible for training staff to work at the Marriot Marquis, which had a requirement of hiring district residents for 51 percent of the hotel's staff as a condition of its public financing.
+Events DC was responsible for training staff to work at the Marriott Marquis, which had a requirement of hiring district residents for 51 percent of the hotel's staff as a condition of its public financing.
 Events DC trained and referred 719 District residents to Marriott, while 178 were hired by the hotel, which did not meet the local staffing requirement.

 In June 2016, former convention center employees filed suit against Events DC for unpaid wages.
 They allegedly worked overtime on various tasks but were denied comp time.

 Nationals Park

 Nationals Park, which opened in 2008, is managed by Events DC and built almost entirely with taxpayer funding.
-In 2016, O'Dell announced that $160 million was needed for upgrades and repairs to the facility.

-Wizards and Mystics facility
+CareFirst Arena

 In 2016, it was announced that Events DC would play a prominent role in the $55 million construction of an arena on the site of St. Elizabeths Hospital that would serve as a practice facility for the Washington Wizards and the new home venue for the Washington Mystics.
 Members of the DC Council sought to introduce legislation capping public expenditure in the case of cost overruns.
 On July 28, O'Dell requested an additional $10 million in funding while decreasing the number of seats in the facility.
 He said earlier estimates were premature.
 In 2018, O'Dell announced that the cost had increased to $68.8 million, due in part to additions like drywall, and catwalks and higher than anticipated costs like contractors.

 O'Dell boasted about the number of local business used in the construction of the facility, but could not provide a list of any of the businesses.
 Local businesses reported that they were unable to find work at the site.
 Events DC significantly underestimated the costs of operating the facility and in 2019 the Events DC board approved more than $1 million in additional costs.